mbjarland/groovy-streaming-template-engine/Readme.md

 "method too large" exception from the jvm.

 ## Alternatives
-Morten Kjetland has implemented a [faster, replacement groovy template engine](https://github.com/mbknor/gt-engine) for the play framework.
+Morten Kjetland has implemented a [replacement groovy template engine](https://github.com/mbknor/gt-engine) for the play framework.
 This looks very promising.
 For details, check out his [blog post](http://kjetland.com/blog/2011/11/playframework-new-faster-groovy-template-engine/) about the release.